shoeffner/monty/00_Meta/outline.md

 - There are no grades for this class, only a Fail/Pass option.
 - To pass, work successful on nine (out of 13) homework sheets.
-- The final projects will span approximately three of the homework sheets (that means they are included, not extra!)
+- The final projects will span three of the homework sheets (that means they are included, not extra!)

 # Additional Material and Advice to learn Python